lauracondon/pands-project2021/README.md

 Seaborn also comes with inbuilt colour palettes which can be assigned using *set_palette*.
 They include pastel, dark and their own variation on colorblind **[8]**.

 A dark background is added to all graphs using *set_style("dark")*.
-This is done to provide increased contrast with the markers, histograms etc to be plotted.
-[9].
+This is done to provide increased contrast with the markers, histograms etc to be plotted **[9]**.
 Other preconfigured options include white, whitegrid, darkgrid and ticks.

 ### **Step 3 - Summarise the Dataset**